lazamar/lazamar.github.io/_posts/2016-09-24-accidental-dos.md

 ---
 layout: post
-title: My accidental Denial Of Service attack at my company
+title: My accidental Denial Of Service attack
 ---

 It was my most effective attack, three companies went down.
 It was also accidental and with undesired concequences.